KiiWiiWii/Obsidian/Math/MM Year 4 Induction.md

 If you wanna transfer then you need 120 credits and the 401 project which is worth 20 credits and then the transfer will be done at the start of semester 2
 # outreach
 ### Allan Glens tutoring program
+Tutor a group of 3 pupils in higher math once a week from jan-feb to april, about 10 weeks.
+Only 3 schools atm, spring burn, st andrews, st rocks.
+Tutors will be paid 200£ at the end of the program.
+(Kinda fucking shit, but its a little extra dough).
+### Stem ambassadors
+Volunteer program to become a stem ambassador to go to school to talk or workshop something, and it gives you your PVG which allows you to do talks at schools and things.
+To stay on it you need to do at least 1 activity a year.
 # mental

 # careers activities
 # student activities